How to Rebuild Your Confidence After a Setback

 Step 2: Separate the Event From Your Identity

 You are not your failure.
 You are not your mistake.
 You are not your rejection.
+A single event—or even a series of them—does not define who you are or what you’re capable of.

 Step 3: Reflect on What You’ve Learned

-Every setback offers wisdom — if you’re willing to look for it.
+Every setback offers wisdom—if you’re willing to look for it.
 Ask yourself:

 • What can I learn from this experience?